lavolpecheprogramma/gcode-context/README.md

 # gcode-context

+A simple wrapper for canvas context to export a g-code file starting from your web sketch!
-Wrap the canvas context to replicate it in a gcode file and easily print your drawings with a penplot.
+Very useful to print your drawings with a penplot.

 ### Installation